Guide for Aviation Medical Examiners

 - Special Issuance of Medical Certificates.
 Applicants who do not meet the auditory standards may be found eligible for a SODA.
 An applicant seeking a SODA must make the request in writing to the Aerospace Medicine Certification Division, AAM-300.
 A determination of qualifications will be made on the basis of a special medical examination by an ENT consultant, a MFT, or operational experience.

-When the student pilot's instructor confirms the student's eligibility for a private pilot checkride, the applicant should submit a written request to the AMCD, for an authorization for a MFT.
+- Bilateral Deafness.
+See Items 25-30.
+If otherwise qualified, when the student pilot's instructor confirms the student's eligibility for a private pilot checkride, the applicant should submit a written request to the AMCD for an authorization for a MFT.
 This test will be given by an FAA inspector in conjunction with the checkride.
 If the applicant successfully completes the test, the FAA will issue a third-class medical certificate and SODA.
 Pilot activities will be restricted to areas in which radio communication is not required.

 - Hearing Aids.
 If the applicant requires the use of hearing aids to meet the standard, issue the certificate with the following restriction: